realkemon/home/README.md

 **Mission 3:** ['Missile, by eiM'](https://et.trackbase.net/map/158/) *(planned)*

 ---
-*OSA headquarters finally managed to decypher the location of the secret rocket base that is said to house a new prototype of devastating power, according to intel from the local resistance.
+*OSA headquarters managed to decypher the location of the secret rocket base that is said to house a new prototype of devastating power.
 This weapon is rumoured to turn the tide in the war in favour of whoever holds it.
 Under no circumstances do the Axis intend to lose the prototype to the Allied attackers and therefore attempt to defend the rocket base.
 For the Allies the goal is clear: Infiltrate the rocket base and steal the prototype at all cost.*
 <br>
 [>> Original map](https://et.trackbase.net/map/158/)